 We keep bees in Warre hive which is a French system inspired from the traditional skep beekeeping.
 The bees are provided with empty boxes and they self build their own natural combs.
-The bees are selected and we take the surplus honey leaving plenty of stores for the winter.
-The honey combs are crushed and pressed which gives a unique product.
-We keep around 18 colones of Irish Black Bees, the native Irish subspecies of Apis mellifera mellifera Hibernica.
+The native Irish black bees are selected and we take the surplus honey leaving plenty of stores for the winter.
+The honey combs are crushed and pressed which gives us a unique product.
+We keep around 15 colonies of Irish Black Bees, the native Irish subspecies of Apis mellifera mellifera Hibernica.

-The cost of this course is90euro per person.
+The cost of this course is 90 euro per person.

 It is a full day course.
 It starts at 10h and finishes at 15h.